Request a call

 Alternative entry pathways may be available to you if you do not meet the minimum education requirements.
 In addition, other entry requirements, such as English language proficiency, may apply to you depending on your academic background.

 The qualifications listed as minimum education requirements must be from a recognised Institute of Higher Education.
 Overseas qualifications will be assessed on a case-by-case basis using the Country Education Profiles (CEPs) qualification recognition tool provided by the Australian Government Department of Education, Skills and Employment.

-*You will be required to provide Kaplan Professional with documents supporting that you meet the requirements for entry into the course.
+*You will be required to provide Kaplan Professional with documents supporting your application as evidence that you meet the requirements for entry into the course.
 Please review the Provision of Entry Requirement Documents PDF for more information.

 Don’t meet the above entry requirements?

 You may be eligible to pathway into the Graduate Diploma of Financial Planning by enrolling in the Graduate Certificate in Financial Planning.
 Please visit the Graduate Certificate in Financial Planning page and refer to the ‘Entry requirements’ tab.
 Alternatively, feel free to contact 1300 135 798 or firstname.lastname@example.org to discuss your options.

-You may be eligible for entry to this course based on your industry expertise and/or if you hold an academic and/or professional qualification that is deemed appropriate.
+You may also be eligible for entry into this course based on your work expertise and/or if you hold an academic and/or professional qualification that is deemed appropriate to Kaplan Professional.
 Please refer to our alternative entry pathways for further information

 We encourage you to book a consultation over the phone to discuss the options and study pathways available to you in more detail.
 These consultations allow our experienced and knowledgeable team to understand your needs, identify the qualification most appropriate for you, and address your questions thoroughly.